tylerpearson/serverless-election-aws/README.md

 # Serverless election with AWS

 This is a demo of how a national election could be done with a multi-region active-active serverless setup on AWS.
+It follows the *scalable webhook pattern* [as described here](https://www.jeremydaly.com/serverless-microservice-patterns-for-aws/), where a SQS queue sits between two Lambda functions to act as a buffer for any bursts in requests or protect against any write throttling on DynamoDB tables.
+This ensures every vote is successfully saved.

 The AWS services used include Lambda, API Gateway, Route 53, DynamoDB, S3, Cloudfront, Cloudwatch, KMS, and SQS.

 The Terraform templates and code used is at [github.com/tylerpearson/election-on-aws](https://github.com/tylerpearson/election-on-aws).

 A JSON API endpoint with real-time results is located at [api.election.tylerpearson.cloud/votes](https://api.election.tylerpearson.cloud/votes).